 By letter dated February 26, 2020, we informed IGH that as a result of its breaches of the IGH Option, which remained uncured, an event of default had occurred under the IGH Note.
 We further advised IGH that we were electing to cause the IGH Note to bear interest at the default rate of 15% per annum effective February 26, 2020 and to accelerate all amounts due under the IGH Note.
 On March 3, 2020, we filed a claim for declaratory relief, among other things, requesting the court declare that CLS Massachusetts had validly exercised the IGH Option and instruct IGH to comply with its diligence requests and ultimately execute a merger agreement with us.
 The dispute regarding whether CLS Massachusetts properly exercised the IGH Option arose after CLS Massachusetts delivered a notice of exercise to IGH and IGH subsequently asserted that CLS Massachusetts' exercise was invalid.
 On February 27, 2021, IGH notified us that it did not plan to make further payments under the IGH Note on the theory that the Break-Up fee excused additional payments.
 We vehemently disagreed with this assertion.
-During the twelve months ended May 31, 2021, we impaired the remaining amounts due under the IGH Note in the amount of \$2,498,706, which includes \$2,497,884 in principal and \$822 in accrued interest.
-As of August 31, 2021, the principal balance of the IGH Note was \$0 and the interest receivable was \$0.
+During the twelve months ended May 31, 2021, we impaired the remaining amounts due under the IGH Note in the amount of \$2,498,706, which included \$2,497,884 in principal and \$822 in accrued interest.
+As of November 30, 2021, the principal balance of the IGH Note was \$0 and the interest receivable was \$0.

 On June 14, 2021, the parties to the IGH lawsuit entered into a confidential settlement agreement to resolve the action and a secured promissory note dated and executed by IGH in favor of us and effective June 11, 2021 (the "IGH Settlement Note").
 Pursuant to the IGH Settlement Note, IGH shall pay us \$3,000,000, \$1,000,000 of which was paid on or before July 12, 2021.
 The remaining \$2,000,000 and accrued interest is being paid in 12 equal monthly installments, which began on August 12, 2021.
-During the three months ended August 31, 2021, we received \$1,174,082 under the IGH Settlement Note, which includes \$1,166,667 in principal and \$7,415 in accrued interest.
-As of August 31, 2021, \$1,833,333 was due under the IGH Settlement Note.
+During the three months ended November 30, 2021, we received \$522,156 under the IGH Settlement Note, which included \$500,000 in principal and \$22,156 in accrued interest.
+During the six months ended November 30, 2021, we received \$1,696,328 under the IGH Settlement Note, which included \$1,666,668 in principal and \$29,660 in accrued interest.
+As of November 30, 2021, \$1,333,333 was due under the IGH Settlement Note.
 We record amounts paid under the IGH Settlement Note as gains when payments are received.